univrsal/obs-mpv/README.md

 ![screenshot](./screenshot.png)

 Things left to fix/address
+- Add support for playlists, currently it plays only one file
+- Add support for switching subtitle and audio tracks
+- Add option to load a custom mpv.conf file and the option to set mpv properties/settings
 - Audio control
     - MPV does not seem to offer any way of retrieving raw audio via a callback
         - On linux the source creates a jack audio capture and tells mpv to connect to it